Sly-Perez/2chan-like-app-API-JWT/README.md

 ```

 **Expected exception response 2:**<br>
-If a to-be-verified user with the given userId does not exist, the API should send back a JSON body with the information of the error and a **404** status code.
+If a user with the given userId does not exist, the API should send back a JSON body with a message similar to the following one and a **404** status code.
 ```
 [Content-Type: "application/json"]
 {